 All river sections show steady improvement over the years with the District portions improving faster.
 In 2018 all sections significantly degraded from previous year.
 On average the score for the entire Anacostia became worse from 62 in 2017 to 39 in 2018).
 This significant decline is due to the wettest year of 2018 in the recorded history.
 Stormwater runoff carried a lot of fecal matter to the river.

 Water Clarity (Secchi Disk Depth)

 Water clarity indicator (Secchi Disk Depth) has been low for all sections in all years for which data is available.
-However in 2016, Lower DC Anacostia had highest %Score of 59% while the scores have been almost always below 50 percent in the past.
+However, since CSO discharge reduction started in 2009, the %Scores in all sections have been steadily increasing till 2017 though it became worse in 2018 due to the wettest year of 2018.
+Lower DC Anacostia had highest %Score of 59% in 2016.
 In the graph above, the trend line (not the scatter plots) is the average value of scores for the past five years.
 This method clearly illustrates the trend.